gatsbyjs/gatsby/docs/docs/sourcing-content-from-json-or-yaml.md

 export default JSONbuildtime
 ```

-The only thing different in this case, is the file import.
-Instead of the YAML file, this time you're importing directly a JSON file into the page component.
+Similar to the YAML example above, this code snippet shows how to import a JSON file for sourcing data.
+When imported, the data can be iterated upon with the `Array.map` method and rendered in a React component.

-Once again out of the box and without any extra configuration the page will show the content.
+Out of the box and without any extra configuration, the page will show content sourced from a JSON file.

 ## Building a Gatsby site sourced from YAML

-In this section of the tutorial it will be described how it's possible to create a fully functional Gatsby site that's sourced from a YAML file.
+You can build a fully functional Gatsby site with a page structure sourced from a YAML file.

 ### Adding necessary dependencies

-Before proceeding you will need to add a extra dependency so that the file containing the site structure and it's contents can be loaded and interpreted safely.
+For this example, you will need to add an extra dependency so that the file containing the site structure and its contents can be loaded and interpreted safely.

-Assuming you followed the steps described in the setup section of this tutorial.

-Open a new terminal and navigate to the folder containing the Gatsby site and issue the following command:
+Open your terminal, navigate to the folder containing the Gatsby site, and issue the following command:

 ```bash
 npm install --save js-yaml